dcardonab/STCV-Synth/submission/FINAL_REPORT.md

 The STCV-Synth is the first prototype in a series of devices designed to bring creative opportunities to people with disabilities.
 Additionally, these devices seek to provide novel mechanisms for creating interactive art performances.

 Specifically, the STCV-Synth is a music synthesizer made up of two main components, the engine and the controllers.
-The engine is implemented in Pyo, a Python audio DSP library.
+The engine is implemented in _pyo_, a Python audio DSP library.
 The controllers that operate and instruct the behavior of the engine are the SensorTile, by STMicroelectronics, and Computer Vision.

 # Introduction